Computation of hyperspherical Bessel functions: Abstract

 \section{Abstract}

-In this paper we present a fast and accurate numerical algorithm for the computation of hyperspherical Bessel functions of high order and real arguments.
+In this paper we present a fast and accurate numerical algorithm for the computation of hyperspherical Bessel functions of large order and real arguments.
 For the hyperspherical Bessel functions of closed type, no stable algorithm existed so far due to the lack of a backwards recurrence.
-All our algorithms are written in C and are publicly available\footnote{See section~\ref{sec:conclusion} for web page.}.
+We solved this problem by establishing a relation to Gegenbauer polynomials.
+All our algorithms are written in C and are publicly available at Github [\url{https://github.com/lesgourg/class_public}].
+A Python wrapper is available upon request.